mikomanczak/mikomanczak/README.md

 I thrive building useful software with smart people.
 Especially in TypeScript.

-If you have an idea, need a freelancer or want to collaborate...feel free to email me at mikomanczak@gmail.com.
+If want to collaborate or need a freelancer...feel free to email me at mikomanczak@gmail.com.